WICG/attribution-reporting-api/README.md

 An attribution source is an anchor tag with special attributes:

-`<a attributeon="[eTLD+1]" attributionsourcedata="[string]"
+`<a attributeon="[eTLD+1]" attributionsourceeventid="[string]"
 attributionexpiry=[unsigned long long] attributionreportto="[origin]">`

 Attribution source attributes:

--   `attributeon`: the intended eTLD+1 destination of the ad click.
+-   `attributeon`: the eTLD+1 where attribution will be triggered for this source.

--   `attributionsourcedata`: the event-level data associated with this source.
+-   `attributionsourceeventid`: the event-level data associated with this source.
 This will be limited to 64 bits of information, [encoded as a hexadecimal string](#data-encoding), but the value can vary for browsers that want a higher level of privacy.

 -   `attributionexpiry`: (optional) expiry in milliseconds for when the source should be deleted.
 Default is 30 days, with a maximum value of 30 days.
 The maximum expiry can also vary between browsers.

 -   `attributionreportto`: (optional) the desired endpoint that the attribution report for this source should go to.
 Default is the top level origin of the page.

-Clicking on an anchor tag that specifies these attributes will create a new attribution source that will be handled according to [Handling an attribution source](#handling-an-attribution-source)
+Clicking on an anchor tag that specifies these attributes will create a new attribution source event that will be handled according to [Handling an attribution source event](#handling-an-attribution-source-event)

-### Registering sources for window.open() navigations
+### Registering attribution sources for window.open() navigations

 An attribution source can be registered for navigations initiated by [`window.open()`](https://html.spec.whatwg.org/multipage/window-object.html#dom-open).